jberling/Modularity.js/README.md

 ## Road map
 Modularity.js is still in its infancy.
 It kind of works, but is probably not very stable.
 The idea is still developing rapidly.
-Hopefully its already interesting interesting enough to draw some attention and luring other developers to contribute.
+Hopefully its already interesting enough to draw some attention and to lure other developers to contribute.

 ## Other inspiration